click-here/Awesome/README.md

 [AutoHotkey](https://autohotkey.com/) - "The ultimate automation scripting language for Windows."

 [ERD Plus](https://erdplus.com/#/standalone) - Need to mock up a simple entity relationship diagram quickly?

+[Draw IO](https://www.draw.io/) - Don't have Visio?
+Would it be overkill if you had it?
+Just don't like Visio?
+Check out draw.io